jblanfrey/Nike-Run-Club-Analysis/README.md

 # Nike-Run-Club-Analysis
-Download activities from Nike Run Club and run analysis
+Download activities from Nike Run Club and display runs on a Map with a few key stats